Director of Advocacy

-Pat Harris joined the Bowen faculty in August 2022 as Director of Advocacy.
-In that position, he will supervise the adjunct professors who teach Lawyering Skills I and II, as well as teach a course on trial advocacy and supervise the mock trial and moot court competition teams.
+Pat Harris joined the Bowen faculty in August 2022 as director of advocacy.
+In that position, he supervises the adjunct professors who teach Lawyering Skills I and II, as well as teaches a course on trial advocacy and supervises the mock trial and moot court competition teams.

 And last, but certainly not least, he has taught as an adjunct for 20 years or so in the spring semester teaching the lawyering skills class that he has now been hired to supervise.